-- If the farm is large and supplies many places, including the mainland, your F&V will probably be picked in the early hours of the morning, packed at the farm the same day and arrive at our store the next day.
+- If the farm is large and supplies many places, including the mainland, your fruit and vegetables will probably be picked in the early hours of the morning, packed at the farm the same day and arrive at our store the next day.

 - The longest transport time is for bananas.
 They must be picked very green from a farm in northern Queensland and go through a ripening process of several days in our banana rooms here in Hobart.
 The total time from picking through to ripening through to the shop shelf is 12 days.

 If the fruit and vegetables are locally grown, the farmer, depending on where he or she is, will deliver straight to the store or to SHV Wholesalers, from where we then deliver it to our stores.
 Generally, if it’s not locally grown, our very own transport company will deliver it directly from the farms to SHV and then to the stores.